Sheridan, Michigan

 Sheridan is a village in Montcalm County in the U.S. state of Michigan.
-The population was 649 at the 2010 census.
+The population was 692 at the 2020 census, up from 649 in 2010.
 The village is located at the corners of four townships and incorporates land from each: Evergreen Township to the northeast, Bushnell Township to the southeast, Fairplain Township to the southwest, and Sidney Township to the northwest.

 History

 In 1851, Louis Lovell recorded an entry for land here and John W. Winsor built the first business, a sawmill.
 A shingle-mill owner, Erastus P. Brown, became the first postmaster here on October 14, 1864.
 It was a station on the Toledo, Saginaw and Muskegon Railway.
 Sheridan incorporated as a village in 1877 and was named for Union Civil War General Philip Sheridan.

 Geography

+Sheridan is in southern Montcalm County, along state highway M-66, which leads north 6 mi to Stanton, the county seat.
+Greenville, the largest city in the county, is 11 mi to the west-southwest.